rjwittrock/WIT/doc/README.md

   * Explains how to work with (build, run, etc.) WIT on Windows.

 #### **Note:**
-wit-intro-2 and wit-dh both refer to WIT as "Watson Implosion Technology".
+wit-intro-2 refers to WIT as "Watson Implosion Technology".
 Please note that WIT has nothing to do with **Watson**, IBM's portfolio of AI tools, applications and solutions.
 "Watson Implosion Technology" was simply the internal name for WIT before it became open-source.
 (The name dates from a time before IBM's Watson AI portfolio existed.)
-Since wit-intro-2 and wit-dh have not been not revised since before WIT became open-source, they use the old name.
+Since wit-intro-2 is a frozen PDF file, which has not been not revised since before WIT became open-source, it still uses the old name.